open-resources/physics_bank/content/public/018.Electrostatics/Electric Potential/Uniformly-charged sphere/Uniformly-charged sphere.md

   pl-customizations:
     weight: 1
     blank: true
+myst:
   substitutions:
     params:
       vars:
         title: Uniformly-charged sphere
-    same: different than
+      same: the same as
       part1:
         ans1:
           value: The region of space inside the sphere.
         ans2:
           value: The region of space outside the sphere.
 ---
 # {{ params.vars.title }}